-On each purchase date, eligible employees will purchase the Company's stock at a price per share equal to 85% of the lesser of (i) the fair market value of the Company's Class A common stock on the offering date or (ii) the fair market value of the Company's Class A common stock on the purchase date.

-In the years ended December 31, 2018 and 2017, 325,262 shares and 794,142 shares of Class A common stock were purchased under the 2016 ESPP and 113,312 shares are expected to be purchased in the second quarter of 2019.
-As of December 31, 2018, total unrecognized compensation cost related to the 2016 ESPP was \$2.2 million, which will be amortized over a weighted-average period of 0.4 years.
+On each purchase date, eligible employees purchase the Company's stock at a price per share equal to 85% of the lesser of (i) the fair market value of the Company's Class A common stock on the offering date or (ii) the fair market value of the Company's Class A common stock on the purchase date.
+As of December 31, 2019, total unrecognized compensation cost related to the 2016 ESPP was \$4.4 million, which will be amortized over a weighted-average period of 0.4 years.

-Stock options activity under the 2008 Plan and 2016 Plan was as follows:
+Stock option activity under the Company's 2008 Plan and 2016 Plan as well as respective Stock Incentive Plans assumed in the SendGrid acquisition was as follows: